-NUR/SOC 5210 - Power, Politics and Health Policy - 3 s.h.
-This course focuses on the historical, cultural, social, ethical, economical, political, and legal factors that impact the present U.S. health care system.
-The role for advanced practice nurses (APN) to form collaborative interdisciplinary partnerships is addressed.
-Their professional responsibility to shape just and humane health policy by increasing consumer knowledge and use of the political process is explored.
+NUR/SOC 5210 - Influencing Power and Politics in Health Care - 3 s.h.

+This course focuses on the historical, cultural, social, ethical, political, and legal factors that impact consumers and providers within the health care system.
+Professional responsibility to shape just and humane health policy is addressed.
+Selected theoretical perspectives are examined for their usefulness to inform the health policy development process.
+Practical skills, such as working with the media, evaluating the quality of online resources, advocating for health needs of vulnerable populations, and seeking program grants will be addressed.